BaBingoBango/BaBingoBango/README.md

 > **Fun Fact No. 2**<br>
 > My first exposure to programming was on my 2015 iPad Air!
 I had a blast learning to code using Apple's [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) app and so have the strongest experience in the Swift language.

+## 📫 Contact Information

+If you identify with any of the following statements, you would be a great candidate to look at my contact information!

+ - You would like to contact me for any reason
+ - You have questions about me, my projects, or my experience
+ - You have an exciting opportunity that I would love to hear about
+ - You have pictures of small animals

+✉️ Personal Email: ethanm265@yahoo.com<br>
+✉️ School Email: ethanmar@umich.edu<br>
+📞 Phone: 313-605-9030 (call or text)<br>
+🕹 Nintendo Switch Friend Code: SW-1977-3560-1213

 ## 🖥 Projects